jemmott/jemmott.github.io/index.md

 ## Data Scientist @ Stitch Fix

-I am currently a data scientist at Stitch Fix, on the Shop Recommendations team.
+I am currently a data scientist at Stitch Fix, on the Shop Discovery team.
 [This site](https://algorithms-tour.stitchfix.com/) has a good overview of what the algorithms team does.

 # Previous Work